-Let’s start with the worst case, what I will call the fingertip approach: You hold the camera in front of you with your fingertips.
+Let’s start with the worst case, what I will call the fingertip approach.
+You hold the camera in front of you with your fingertips.
 Your arm is extended, your fingers are extended, and the camera is shaking.

-The basic and important thing to remember is:

-The heavier your camera is, the less likely it is to shake.
+The basic and important thing to remember is the heavier your camera is, the less likely it is to shake.

-Now, before you say “I don’t want to carry a heavy camera!”, well, neither do I; and fortunately, there are ways to make your camera “heavier” without carrying a single gram more.
+Now, before you say, “I don’t want to carry a heavy camera!” well, neither do I. Fortunately, there are ways to make your camera “heavier” without carrying a single gram more.

 How?
-In the fingertip approach, the “weight” of the camera is just itself; say 200 grams for a small compact digital camera.
+In the fingertip approach, the “weight” of the camera is just itself, say 200 grams for a small compact digital camera.
 Now try to think of something to combine it with so it gets heavier.

 Found it yet?

 For starters, your whole hand!
-Let’s apply the principle, one step at a time:
+Let’s apply the principle, one step at a time.

 Now the motion of the camera is much more closely tied to your body, and the apparent “weight” of the camera is increased.

 Obviously, there are different styles for different cameras.
-SLRs or other cameras with viewfinders for example are inherently less prone to camera shake; because in putting your eye to the viewfinder, you often “integrate” them with your head, which is obviously heavier than your hand(s).
+SLRs or other cameras with viewfinders, for example, are inherently less prone to camera shake, because in putting your eye to the viewfinder, you often “integrate” them with your head, which is obviously heavier than your hand(s).

-For an SLR, I find it best to hold the camera normally with my right hand, and place the left side of the camera in my palm so that I am holding the lens with my left hand fingers.
+For an SLR, I find it best to hold the camera normally with my right hand and place the left side of the camera in my palm so that I am holding the lens with my left hand fingers.
 (Thumb to the left, fingers to the right of the lens.)
-When shooting in the portrait orientation, I keep the same grip and always tilt the camera to the left (counter clockwise).
+When shooting in portrait orientation, I keep the same grip and always tilt the camera to the left (counter clockwise).
 I find that my right hand is always steadier when tilting to the left.
-This is what works best for me, you can probably use this as a good starting point to find out exactly how you feel comfortable.
+This is what works best for me; you can probably use this as a good starting point to find out exactly how you feel comfortable.

-For any camera, and any hand holding situation, just remember the basic principle:
+For any camera, and any hand holding situation, just remember the basic principle: make your camera heavier.

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: